aquasecurity/defsec/avd_docs/aws/eks/AVD-AWS-0041/docs.md

-### EKS cluster should not have open CIDR range for public access

 EKS Clusters have public access cidrs set to 0.0.0.0/0 by default which is wide open to the internet.
 This should be explicitly set to a more specific private CIDR range

 ### Impact